 Even if you’re currently screaming for reasons other than ice cream, you still deserve a scoop of frozen happiness.
 And, luckily, Miami has some really great ice cream options.
 This guide has our favorites, from the excellent Wynwood scoop shop where we once tried pickle bacon ice cream to a classic Cuban spot that’s become a Calle Ocho landmark.

-Salt & Straw’s Wynwood location has everything that’s made this national scoop shop so popular: fascinating flavors, local collaborations, and really, really good ice cream.
+Salt & Straw’s Wynwood and Coconut Grove locations have everything that made this national scoop shop so popular: fascinating flavors, local collaborations, and really, really good ice cream.
 Flavors rotate often, but we’ve tried (and absolutely loved) the bacon biscuit crumble with pickle caramel, pineapple coconut cream pie, and honey lavender.
-They also have a Salty Donut guava and cheese collaboration and a chocolate tres leches made with Panther coffee.
+When we visited, they also had a Salty Donut guava and cheese collaboration and a chocolate tres leches made with Panther coffee.
 To-go pints are available too, so you can stock your freezer with whatever flavor you inevitably fall in love with.

 Sweet Melody is making our favorite ice cream in Miami at the moment.
-They have a little ventanita out in West Kendall with a rotating selection of delicious and creative flavors.
-In the past, they’ve served baklava ice cream made with rosewater and mascarpone cheese.
-Their guava and cream cheese flavor is outstanding.
+They have a little ventanita out in West Kendall as well as a scoop shop in Palmetto Bay.
+Both serve a rotating selection of delicious and creative flavors like baklava ice cream made with rosewater and mascarpone cheese.
+Their guava and cream cheese flavor is also outstanding.
 And they’re always trying new things with flavors based on horoscopes or characters from The Office.
 You can trust that any given trip here is going to result in some of the best ice cream you’ve ever had.

 Wynwood’s Dasher & Crank is one of those shops where you’ll want to order everything - there isn’t a flavor that doesn’t sound (and taste) delicious here.
 Personally, we struggle to not order the Salty Beach (coconut ice cream, sea salt, and graham cracker) every time, but we occasionally break our streak for the ube flavor.
 We’ve seen them try everything from salmon and cream cheese to watermelon goat cheese ice cream here, and somehow they pull it all off.